HP to lay off about 27,000, profit slides 31 pct

 | SAN FRANCISCO

-SAN FRANCISCO Hewlett Packard Co said on Wednesday it would lay off roughly 27,000 employees or about 8 percent of its workforce to jumpstart growth, and its shares rose 11 percent.
+SAN FRANCISCO Hewlett Packard Co plans to lay off roughly 27,000 employees or about 8 percent of its workforce over the next couple of years to jumpstart growth and save up to $3.5 billion annually, sending its shares 11 percent higher.

-The company said the layoffs would be made mainly through early retirement and would generate annual savings of $3 billion to $3.5 billion as it exits fiscal year 2014.
+The company said the layoffs would be made mainly through early retirement and would generate annual savings of $3 billion to $3.5 billion as it exits fiscal year 2014, when the layoffs are expected to the completed.

-The world's No. 1 personal computer maker, which employs more than 300,000 people globally, also said on Wednesday that it had a 30 percent decline in second-quarter profit and a 3 percent decline in revenue in the quarter, compared with a year ago.
+The world's No. 1 personal computer maker, which employs more than 300,000 people globally, also said on Wednesday that it had a 31 percent decline in second-quarter profit and a 3 percent decline in revenue, compared with a year ago.

-Layoffs "adversely impact people's lives, but in this case, they are absolutely critical to the long-term health of the company," Chief Executive Meg Whitman said on a conference call with analysts.
+Layoffs "adversely impact people's lives, but in this case, they are absolutely critical to the long-term health of the company," Chief Executive Meg Whitman said.

+"This is broad based," she said in an interview.
+"By design, it will touch all of HP."

-Whitman, a veteran Silicon Valley executive who took the top job last September, has been trying to turn around the company.
+Whitman, a veteran Silicon Valley executive who took the top job last September, has been trying to turn the company around.

+Whitman said both business leaders and consumers in Europe were worried about the region's economy, which is hurting HP's business.
+She warned that the European debt crisis was a big "headwind" the company was facing.

 HP reported second-quarter net income of $1.59 billion, or 80 cents a share, compared with $2.3 billion, or $1.05 a share, a year ago.
 Revenue of $30.69 billion was down 3 percent compared with the same period last year.

-Excluding items, HP said it earned 98 cents a share, compared with analysts' average estimate of 91 cents, according to Thomson Reuters I/B/E/S.
+Excluding after-tax costs for amortization, restructuring charges and acquisition-related charges, HP said it earned 98 cents a share, compared with analysts' average estimate of 91 cents, according to Thomson Reuters I/B/E/S.

+"We will have a Windows 8 tablet for the holiday," she said.

+This would be HP's second attempt in the tablet market.
+HP killed its previous WebOS-based TouchPad tablet last year after just seven weeks on store shelves, citing poor demand.

-HP's acquisition of British software company Autonomy for over $11 billion is facing challenges, and results in the division fell short of HP's expectations, Whitman said.
+Whitman also said HP's acquisition of British software company Autonomy for over $11 billion is facing challenges, and results in the division fell short of HP's expectations.

-HP has moved the division under its chief strategy officer Bill Veghte, and Autonomy founder Mike Lynch will be leaving the company.
+HP has moved the division under its chief strategy officer Bill Veghte.
+Autonomy founder Mike Lynch will be leaving the company.

 Results from HP's other divisions were also weak.